 Upon Stalin’s rise to power, some members of the former Bolshevik party began to question his authority.
 By the mid-1930s, Stalin believed anyone with ties to the Bolsheviks or Lenin’s government was a threat to his leadership and needed to go.

-The exact motives for the Great Purge are debated among historians.
+The exact motives for the Great Terror are endlessly debated among historians.
 Some claim the actions of Stalin were prompted by his desire to maintain authority as dictator.
 Others see it as his way to preserve, enhance and unify the Soviet Communist Party.

-The rise of Nazi power in Germany and militarists in Japan also posed a great danger to the U.S.S.R.
-Many experts believe these threats further encouraged Stalin to carry out the purge in an effort to unite and strengthen his country.
+The rise of Nazi Party power in Germany and militarists in Japan also posed a great danger to the Soviet Union.
+Many experts believe these threats further encouraged Stalin to carry out his purge in an effort to unite and strengthen his country.

-The first event of the Great Purge took place in 1934 with the assassination of Sergei Kirov, a prominent Bolshevik leader.
+The first event of the Great Terror took place in 1934 with the assassination of Sergei Kirov, a prominent Bolshevik leader.

 Kirov was murdered at the Communist Party headquarters by a man named Leonid Nikolayev.
 Although his role is debated, many speculate that Stalin himself ordered the murder of Kirov.

 After Kirov’s death, Stalin launched his purge, claiming that he had uncovered a dangerous conspiracy of anti-Stalinist Communists.
 The dictator began killing or imprisoning any suspected party dissenters, eventually eliminating all the original Bolsheviks who participated in the Russian Revolution of 1917.

 Among those purged were opposing members of the Communist Party, government officials, army officers and any accomplices.